jaredmales/instGraph/doc/demo2.md

-# Demo 1: TOML
+# Demo 2: drawio XML

 This demo illustrates the logic of the inputs to the MagAO-X instrument.
 The source can be either the internal telescope simulator, starting at the node `source`, which is a laser, or the node `telescope` which represents the, well, telescope.

-Here we specify the graph using a TOML file.
-This is a very basic interface, which does not provide an interface to a GUI (the below images were constructed manually for illustration purposes).
+Here we specify the graph using a `drawio` XML file.
+This will soon enable GUI updates.

 ## Building

 The demo can be compiled from inside the demo directory with

 ```
-$ g++ -o demo1 demo1.cpp ../src/*.cpp
+$ g++ -o demo2 demo2.cpp ../src/*.cpp ../src/pugixml/pugixml.cpp
 ```

 ## Running